andrealopezpalomeque/cruzar-deportes/README.md

 3. **Deploy:** `cd home && npm run firebase:build-deploy`

+## Environment Configuration

+Shared scripts and the back-office API read the Firebase credentials from a repository level `.env` file.
+To set this up:

+1. Copy `.env.example` to `.env` in the project root.
+2. Fill in the absolute path to your Firebase service-account JSON, the project ID, and the storage bucket name.
+3. Whenever you run `shared/scripts/deploy-home.sh` (or any node script that imports `shared/utils/productSync.ts`), the script automatically sources `.env` and `.env.local` if they exist.

+The service account must have permission to read and write `shared/products.json` in the configured Cloud Storage bucket; otherwise the sync will silently fall back to the local JSON copy.

 ## Deploying the Storefront After Back-Office Changes

 When you finish curating products in the back office, run the helper script to rebuild and deploy the customer-facing site: